 In our industry, making the first cut is all about the application and resume.

 When applying to an agency like MEA for a casual in store Christmas role, or, as a brand ambassador on an events team, your application is the agency’s first impression of you.
-With hundreds of resumes being reviewed on an average day at MEA, making the short list will come down to your application – made up of a cover letter or email introduction, AND your resume.
+With many resumes being reviewed a month, making the short list will come down to your application – made up of a cover letter or email introduction, AND your resume.

 How to stand out & be noticed